Loading...

 Scenario

 A user requests that a heavy backup job run exactly once at 2:30 AM tomorrow so it does not impact daytime performance.
-You need to confirm the scheduling service is running, queue the job properly, and prove it is in the queue with the correct command content.
+You need to confirm the scheduler is available, queue the job correctly, and validate that the queued content matches the intended command.

 Operator context